 A really interesting museum sparks interest and is a a great way to spend a day.
 Not only is Cambridge the home of academic excellence and steeped in history and iconic buildings, it is also proud to be home to a wide variety of world class museums.
+Many of the museums are free and feature in our free things to do in Cambridge post here.
 Bring history to life with a trip to one of these wonderful museums in Cambridge.

 Trumpington St, Cambridge CB2 1RB

 The Fitzwilliam has collections of beautiful works of art, paintings, and amazing historical artefacts.
 When planning to visit museums in Cambridge, this should most definitely feature on your list.
 Exhibitions change on a regular basis so you can get a new experience each time you visit.
 Past exhibitions have included FEAST & FAST which presented a fascinating insight into the history and culture of food and eating.
 The Fitzwilliam has something for everyone and entrance is free.

 A firm favourite with old and young, this museum was set up in 1920 to create a centre of excellence in the study of the world’s Polar Regions.
 The Institute has an excellent collection, illustrating polar exploration and bringing history to life through artefacts and photographs.
 You can enjoy seeing Scott’s belongings from the famous expedition and many other thought provoking items.
 A fascinating museums that is well worth a visit and will interest the whole family.